 The DDNAME parameter allows you to postpone defining a data set until later in the same job step.
-In the case of cataloged procedures, this parameter allows you to postpone defining a data set in the procedure until the procedure is called by a job step.
+In the case of cataloged or in-stream procedures, this parameter allows you to postpone defining a data set in the procedure until the procedure is called by a job step.

 The DDNAME parameter is most often used in cataloged procedures and in job steps that call procedures.
-It is used in cataloged procedures to postpone defining data in the input stream until a job step calls the procedure.
+It is used in cataloged or in-stream procedures to postpone defining data in the input stream until a job step calls the procedure.
 (Procedures cannot contain DD statements that define data in the input stream, i.e., DD or DD DATA statements).
 It is used in job steps that call procedures to postpone defining data in the input stream on an overriding DD statement until the last overriding DD statement for a procedure step.
-(Overriding DD statements in the procedure.)
+(Overriding DD statements must appear in the same order as the corresponding DD statements in the procedure.)